Measuring Atopic Eczema Severity

-Clinical signs (visible skin changes that are associated with disease activity)
+- Clinical signs (visible skin changes that are associated with disease activity)

-Extent of the disease (the area of skin affected)
+- Extent of the disease (the area of skin affected)

-Patient reported symptoms (examples include itching and sleep disturbance)
+- Patient reported symptoms (examples include itching and sleep disturbance)

-An overall assessments of the disease activity this can be either by the physician, child or parent
+- An overall assessments of the disease activity this can be either by the physician, child or parent

-Amount and strengths of treatment used
+- Amount and strengths of treatment used

-Impact of the disease on the quality of life (self-reported by either patient or parent.)1
+- Impact of the disease on the quality of life (self-reported by either patient or parent.)1

-After a healthcare provider assesses the patient, they will categorize atopic eczema in a severity category (examples include: mild, moderate and severe), these categories will help the doctor determine the best course of treatment.
+After a healthcare provider assesses the patient, they will categorize atopic dermatitis in a severity category (examples include: mild, moderate and severe), these categories will help the doctor determine the best course of treatment.
 There are a number of scales that help measure the severity of the above parameters.

-There are many different clinical features that have been suggested as important indicators of atopic eczema’s disease intensity and therefore there is a lot of variation in what clinical features are included in different severity scales.
-For example, some scales include redness, swelling, and vesiculation (which typically occur in the acute phase) and leave out dryness and lichenification features, which tend to occur in the chronic atopic eczema stage.
-Some measurement scales only assess the most severely affected area of the body while others provide assess each body site for each of the clinical features.2 While there are many assessment tools, the EASI and SCORAD (currently) are the most valid and reliable instruments to assess clinical signs of atopic eczema.2
+There are many different clinical features that have been suggested as important indicators of atopic dermatitis' disease intensity and therefore there is a lot of variation in what clinical features are included in different severity scales.
+For example, some scales include redness, swelling, and vesiculation (which typically occur in the acute phase) and leave out dryness and lichenification features, which tend to occur in the chronic atopic dermatitis stage.
+Some measurement scales only assess the most severely affected area of the body while others provide assess each body site for each of the clinical features.2 While there are many assessment tools, the EASI and SCORAD (currently) are the most valid and reliable instruments to assess clinical signs of atopic dermatitis or eczema.2

-(EASI) Eczema Area and Severity Index
+EASI - Eczema Area and Severity Index

-In 1998, an American group proposed the Eczema Area and Severity Index (EASI) to grade the severity of atopic eczema.
+In 1998, an American group proposed the Eczema Area and Severity Index (EASI) to grade the severity of eczema.
 The EASI scoring assessment multiplies the percentage of the affected area (of four specific skin regions) and then adds this number to the severity scores of the four specific symptoms.
-The EASI does not include a subjective measure of pruritus (intense itch), which is a key component of atopic eczema.
+The EASI does not include a subjective measure of pruritus (intense itch), which is a key component of eczema.
 It also does not grade dryness or scaling.

 EASI Index: Area score

 The area score is documented for each of the four regions of the body.
-The score is the percentage of skin affected by atopic eczema.
+The score is the percentage of skin affected by eczema.

-Region 1: Head and neck
+- Region 1: Head and neck

-Region 2: Trunk (including genital area)
+- Region 2: Trunk (including genital area)

-Region 3: Upper limbs
+- Region 3: Upper limbs

-Region 4: Lower limbs (including buttocks)3
+- Region 4: Lower limbs (including buttocks)3

 EASI Index: Severity score